hamedbiglari/DRASTIC/ReadMe.md

 ** If analysis has been not done in any way, certainly your entries has speling error, so check all of entries and run the procces again.

 -------------------------------------------------------------------------------
 This was a project in the Environmental Engineering PhD cours.
-It was done in 2021/4/21 with the encouragement of Professor Ramin Nabizadeh.
+It was done in 2021/4/21 by encouragement of Professor Ramin Nabizadeh.
 Thank you for all the prayers, love and support for my requests.
 I so appreciate each one!
 Feeling very blessed.

 Hamed Biglari

-PhD in environmental health Engineering, Tehran, Iran
+PhD in Environmental Health Engineering, Tehran, Iran

 WhatAppNumber: +98 936 080 5530